Travel

 Hotel de la Tamise

-Image credit: Hotel de la Tamise | Website
+Image Credit: Hotel de la Tamise | Website

-This little boutique hotel is located in the Louvré-Saint Honoré district in central Paris on a peaceful street overlooking The Tuileries Gardens.
+This little boutique hotel is located in the Louvré-Saint Honoré district in central Paris on a peaceful street moments from The Tuileries Gardens.
 Comprising 19 rooms varying in size, the hotel is a regular amongst those in the know thanks to its unbeatable location and front-row seat to Parisian life.
 Stained glass, cement tiles and original parquet flooring are paired with a subtly modern aesthetic that give this hotel its French sophistication.
 The food is as good as Parisian food gets with a hot and cold breakfast buffet of the finest French products like fresh fruit juices, Alain Milliat jams, pastries, aged cheeses, charcuterie and homemade muesli.
 You’d be forgiven for wanting to make this your new home.
 Later in the day, there’s a free afternoon tea where guests can savour a hot drink and a bite to eat whilst sharing their stories of Paris from the day.
 We simply can’t get enough of this homely and welcoming concept.

 Hôtel Elysia Paris

-Image credit: Hôtel Elysia | Instagram
+Image Credit: Hôtel Elysia | Instagram

-In a world where romance is dead, you’ll find that really, it’s only a flight away.
-Or, more specifically, it’s at Hôtel Elysia.
-Boasting unmatched views of the Eiffel Tower and serene scenes of the River Siene, if you’re looking to rekindle the flame, here sits the perfect match.
-While you feel the love in the City of Lights, you and your beau can expect a five-star vacay in rooms adorned with weighty fabrics, elegant mouldings, and balconettes plucked right out of your favourite period romance (cough, cough Romen and Julliette).
 Rise and shine to a French-style breakfast of tea, freshly squeezed juice, and pastries, and come dinnertime, devour delicacies from a curated menu of French cuisine before heading to the bar for a nightcap or two (you’re in Paris; no rules apply).
 Where travel may take its toll in past, Hôtel Elysia’s dedicated wellness area will remedy just that.
 The fitness room caters to your sweaty sessions, while the wellness area will revitalise you with its energising baths, saunas, ice fountains, and sensory showers.
 If you prefer some privacy, book a personalised treatment in your very own room.
 And just like that, you’re ready for night two.

 Hôtel Plaza Athénée

-Image credit: Hôtel Plaza Athénée | Instagram
+Image Credit: Hôtel Plaza Athénée | Instagram

 La Réserve Paris